 Don’t forget to pack plenty of water and your headlamp.
-For more information on this hike view our Zion Travel Guide.
+For more information on this hike and the rest of the park view our complete Zion Travel Guide.

 Spend your second day in the park exploring The Narrows.
 The Narrows are continuously changing and are one of the top highlights of Zion National Park, especially if you visit in the warmer months.

 Post-hike, pack up the car and head through the 1.1-mile Zion-Mt.
 Carmel Tunnel and continue driving towards Bryce Canyon National Park which is 1.5 hours away.
-If you are able to drive to Bryce by sunset we recommend heading straight to Sunset Point.
+If you are able get to Bryce by sunset we recommend heading straight to Sunset Point.

 Want to Spend More Time in Zion?

-For the top-down route, you’ll need some canyoneering skills, as it requires route finding, rappelling, and swimming skills.
+For The Subway top-down route, you’ll need some canyoneering skills, as it requires route finding, rappelling, and swimming skills.
 The bottom-up route, which leads to a series of beautiful turquoise pools, is non-technical.
 You will need a permit for either of them.